Welcome to our FAQ. If you are unable to find the answer to your question here please Contact Us.

 Can I book tickets online for my friend who is also member?

-You can indeed, but you will need to know their Patron Number and Surname.
+You can indeed, but you will need to know their Membership Card Number (or Patron Number) and Surname.

 This is information you will have to ask your friend for as we cannot give it out.